Articles (Blog): What Is Spacetime, Really?

 Dear Dr. Wolfram:

-We may be taking the data from the base-2 chart from the Planck units to the Age of the Universe — there are 202+ notations — to create a “spaceapp” this weekend for NASA’s Space App Challenge.
+We may be taking the data from a chart from the Planck units to the Age of the Universe — there are 202+ notations — to create a “spaceapp” this weekend for NASA’s Space App Challenge.

 Although we will use the epochs defined by the big bang theory as a level set and guide, our data does not show any signs of a big bang.
 Base-2 acts like a scripting language that defines the epochs better than they have been heretofore defined, all without a bang.